logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 You configure your EKS cluster to accept connections from the role you created above.
 This is done by using the following kubectl command.
 For more details, check [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

 !!! note
-    The kubectl edit command uses *vi* editor by default, however, you can [override this behavior by setting *KUBE_EDITOR* to your preferred editor](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#editing-resources).
+    The kubectl edit command uses the *vi* editor by default, however, you can [override this behavior by setting *KUBE_EDITOR* to your preferred editor](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#editing-resources).

 ```bash
 KUBE_EDITOR="vi" kubectl edit configmap aws-auth -n kube-system